-Also make sure your staff is trained on how to use your text messaging platform.
-It’s easy and won’t take much time!
-But it’s still an essential step.
+Make sure your staff is trained on how to use your business text messaging platform.
+It’s easy to use and won’t take much time, but it’s still an essential step.

 3. Perform regular audits

-Auditing yourself is a great way to prepare for a regulatory inspection.
+Keeping up with audits on your own is a great way to prepare for a regulatory inspection.
 It also provides an accountability spot-check.
-So, at least once a year, conduct a self-audit to identify any areas in need of improvement — before anyone else does.
+At least once a year, conduct a self-audit to identify any areas in need of improvement — before anyone else does.

 One final note: users should still follow standards of text messaging.
 You will want to stay away from SHAFT (sex, hate, alcohol, firearms, and tobacco) messaging or participating in “get quick rich schemes” to continue compliance and keep the SMS community spam free.